Vlasenko2006/ShortGAN/README.md

 ## **Installation Instructions**

-Use the provided `.yaml` file to set up the required Python environment using Anaconda.
+Here is a `gan_env.yaml` file to set up the required Python environment using Anaconda.
+Run ```conda env create -f gan_env.yaml``` in your terminal to get the packages.

 ### **gan_env.yaml**
 ```yaml